Wednesday, March 19, 2025

 Teacher Only Day

-Schools have been assigned two teacher only days to take this year to assist them with the implementation of the new curriculum.
+Schools have been assigned two teacher only days to take this year to assist them with the implementation of the new mathematics curriculum.
 We will be taking ours on the 4th of April.

 KINDO